All About Centipedes

 Does your treatment plan cover other pests too?

 Yes!
-Our quarterly pest control plan covers a wide range of common household pests, including ants, spiders, roaches, and more, in addition to centipedes.
+Our tri-annual pest control plan (three times per year) covers a wide range of common household pests, including ants, spiders, roaches, and more, in addition to centipedes.

 What can I do to prevent centipedes from coming back?